PatrickDreamer/PatrickDreamer/README.md

 - ❓ Ask me about anything related to React, JavaScript and related technologies

-- ⚡ Fun fact: Nature Lover
+- ⚡ Fun fact: diving and fishing

 <br/>